dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 1. Download the package onto the Jump Box.
 2. Grab all the files in the package and add them as artifacts (in the event they need to be reviewed).
 3. Perform some basic analysis on the scripts.
-If any of the scripts are not using a transaction, or use the keywords "Drop" or "Delete", then I want to trigger a manual intervention.
+If any of the scripts are not using a transaction, or use the keywords _Drop_ or _Delete_, then I want to trigger a manual intervention.
 4. Notify when manual intervention is needed.
 My preferred tool is slack.
 5. Run the scripts.
 6. If the scripts fail then send a failure notification.